discord/focus-layers/README.md

 Custom locks can also be used to implement "free focus layers" without losing the context of the focus layers that are currently in place.
 Free focus is a situation where focus is not locked into any subsection and can move freely throughout the document.
-This can be useful for single-page applications that want to preserve focus state between mutiple views where previous views get removed from the DOM while another view takes its place.
+This can be useful for single-page applications that want to preserve focus state between multiple views where previous views get removed from the DOM while another view takes its place.

 A free focus layer can easily be implemented as part of a Component.
 In the single-page application